 Kailash Ecovillage has an innovative model of ecological sanitation, also called ecosan.

-In Spring 2019 Portland’s Alternative Technology Review Committee approved our proposal for a specific design of a community ecological sanitation system modeled after new state of the art building codes.
+In Spring 2019 Portland’s Alternative Technology Review Committee approved our proposal for a community ecological sanitation system.
+It was modeled after new IAPMO WE-Stand state of the art building codes.
 In Summer 2019 we received the actual permit through the city of Portland for a composting toilet and urine diversion system for all our living units.
 This has allowed us to process human excreta (pee, poo) into sanitized compost and urine.
 This helps us to build better topsoil and has allowed our gardens to become self sufficient in nitrogen, phosphorus, potassium, and other trace elements.
 While ours is a community system, Portland has also permitted systems for single family dwellings.

 Urination Station Schematic